emberjs/rfcs/text/0726-dom-element-descriptor-interface.md

 (the interfaces have been simplified a bit for illustrative purposes -- in particular, `DescriptorData` would need to enforce that at least one of `element` and `elements` is defined)

 `IDOMElementDescriptor` is a "no-op interface" -- it has no properties or methods, and only exists to support typing.
 So typescript concerns aside, it can be thought of as just `object`.
-However since the compiler will implicitly cast anything to an empty interface, we give it a symbol property so the compiler can help prevent accidentally passing non-descriptors to functions that accept descriptors.
+However since the compiler will implicitly cast anything to an empty interface, we give it a property so the compiler can help prevent accidentally passing non-descriptors to functions that accept descriptors.

 `DescriptorData` is a type that contains an `element` property and/or an `elements` property, and also an optional `description` property.
 The `element` and `elements` properties exist to support usage in both single-element contexts (the equivalent of passing a selector to `querySelector()`) and multi-element contexts (the equivalent of passing a selector to `querySelectorAll()`).
 At least one of them must be defined, and both may be defined.
 If only the `element` property is defined, then multi-element contexts should act as if the `elements` property were defined to be either an empty iterable or a singleton iterable, depending on whether the `element` property evaluates to `null` or an `Element`.
 If only the `elements` property is defined, then single-element contexts should act as if `element` were defined to be the first element of the `elements` property, or `null` if the `elements` property evaluates to an empty iterable.
 To illustrate further, here are two possible implementations of functions to resolve descriptors to DOM elements: